ryanstout/stoutlang/docs/functions.md

 The `.{function_name}` syntax takes the argument to the left of the dot and passes it in as the first argument to the function.
 This gives the feel of Object Oriented programming, but as we'll see later, few of the downsides.

 The advantage of the method style is it allows you to chain operations, resulting in smaller code, which personally I find easier to read/write.
-It's usually easier to think about telling a `cow` to `moo`, than having a `moo` function that takes a `cow`.
+It's usually easier to think about telling a `cow` to `moo`, than having a `moo` function that takes a `cow`. (in English at least)

 Method style chaining is especially ergonomic for dealing with collections.